EarthScope/fetch-scripts/README.md

-The scripts provide convenient access to seismological data via FDSN and other web services.
+Convenient access to seismological data via FDSN and other web services.

 The scripts are written in Perl and Python and should run on most systems.